 Our top sights, highlights and exclusive tips

-Located at the Top End in tropical North Queensland, Cairns rests on a shallow mangrove bay, a place that, at low tide, exposes mudflats.
+A Darwin holiday is a dizzying mix of culture, outdoor adventures, and foodie delights thanks to the cities, multicultural residents.
 Start your day with a caffeine fix on Grafton Street, which is home to a thriving cafe scene that epitomises why Australia is currently one of the best coffee nations in the world.
-Head over to the Darwin Military Museum for a history tour of WWII.
-If you’re a lover of nature, a visit to Crocodylus Park is not to be missed—don’t forget to take a feeding tour of these ferocious reptiles, many of which weigh up to half a tonne.
+Head over to the Darwin Military Museum for a tour of WWII exhibits and take in the story of the city’s frontier outpost history.
+If you’re a nature lover, a visit to Crocodylus Park is not to be missed—don’t forget to take a feeding tour of these ferocious reptiles.
+Discover an unmissable Darwin tour with Tourlane, let our Travel Experts create, plan, and book your dream holiday today.

 Museum and Art Gallery of the Northern Territory